wang-arshton256/School_managmet_system_demo/README.md

 This is a demo for school managment system built is HTML,PHP and MYSQL.
 This system can CREATE,READ,UPDATE and DELETE records.
-A database names exodus.sql is also uploaded for you to perform trials.
+A datatabase named exodus.sql is also uploaded for you to perform trials.